 Pictured: Giant Swallowtail Butterfly (Papilio cresphontes)

-With Autumn comes the change of the Summer green foliage of deciduous trees into a mix of red, purple, orange and yellow; a resulting from a chemical process that takes place within the tree as winter approaches.
-During the Spring and Summer months, the leaves serve as factories where food and nutrients necessary for tree growth are produced from chlorophyll; a chemical that not only gives leaves their green pigment but absorbs energy from sunlight to transform carbon dioxide and water in carbohydrates.
+Why Leaves Change Colour in the Fall With Autumn comes the change of the Summer green foliage of deciduous trees into a mix of red, purple, orange and yellow, resulting from a chemical process within the tree as winter approaches.
+During the Spring and Summer months, the leaves serve as factories where food and nutrients necessary for tree growth are produced from chlorophyll.
+This chemical gives leaves their green pigment and absorbs energy from sunlight to transform carbon dioxide and water in carbohydrates.
 Also contained in the leaves of a tree are yellow and orange pigments (from the chemicals carotenes and xanthophyll) that are masked and overwhelmed by the abundance of green chlorophyll.
-However, in the fall, because of a change in temperature and a decrease in daylight hours, leaves stop their food-making process.
-Therefore, as the chlorophyll begins to break down the typically green hue is replaced by other colours.
+However, in the fall, leaves stop their food-making process because of a change in temperature and a decrease in daylight hours.
+Therefore, as the chlorophyll breaks down, other colours replace the typically green hue.
+As the fall colours appear in the forest canopy, other changes are also occurring!
+For instance, at the point where the stem of the leaf meets the branch, a build-up of cells develops and eventually breaks the tissues attaching the leaf to the tree.
+The tree simultaneously seals the break so that when the blade finally falls from the tree, it leaves behind a small scar.
+Most broad-leaved trees in Ontario shed their leaves during the fall.
+The exception is trees like Oaks, whose dead brown leaves will remain on the tree until Spring growth begins.